Ishtup-Ilum

+Attestations

 He is known from inscriptions mentioning the building of a temple, as well as from a monumental statue, discovered in Mari.

 Statue of Ishtup-Ilum

-His statue was discovered by the team of André Parrot on 14 March 1936, Syria.
+His statue was discovered by the team of André Parrot on 14 March 1936 in Mari.
 It has a rather simple and coarse design, a provincial characteristic during this period, and is significantly less sophisticated than the statues of his successors, such as Puzur-Ishtar.
 The statue is now in the Aleppo National Museum, Syria.

 Dedication tablets

 Ishtup-Ilum is also known from a dedication tablet for the "Temple of the King of the Country" (either Dagan or Enlil) with the inscription:

 This implies that Ishtup-Ilum was the builder of this "Temple of the King of the Country", in which were also discovered beautiful copper statues of guardian lions, the "Lions of Mari", probably installed later during a rebuilding of the temple in the early 2nd millennium BCE.
 The Temple was excavated in 1938 by André Parrot.